a7711555/myfirstphp/README.md

 # myfirstphp
 A php website connect database with PDO<br />
-Login and logout
+Login and logout<br />
-post, delete, update and search articles
+post, delete, update and search articles<br />